 If your cookware is free of holes and other damage, then throwing it away simply because the Teflon coating has worn off can be a waste of resources.
 If the metal underneath is still in good condition, simply recoating existing pans can prevent good material from being thrown away, and save the earth’s natural resources, by reducing the need to have more metal mined to create brand new pans.

 Bulk coatings could save you money

 While buying one new tray may be cheaper than coating one old one, once you start thinking in large quantities the tables turn.
-Often a minimum quantity of Teflon is required to fill a liquid bath, and if only one item is coated, the rest of the bath full of Teflon is wasted – and this can drive up the price of coating that one item.
+Often a minimum batch of Teflon has to be prepared, resulting in high setup costs if this batch is used only for one or two small items.
 Coating a larger quantity of items, however, will result in more of that Teflon being used, reducing the cost per item, and saving you a significant amount of money overall if you coat your bakeware in bulk.